Landscape image of the Limerick skyline with Clean Air Together logo

 Clean Air Together (Limerick City) is an Environmental Protection Agency (EPA) led project, in partnership with Limerick City & County Council and logistical support from the Environmental Education Unit of An Taisce.

-For a 4-week period during October 2024 – approximately 400 selected participants are measuring nitrogen dioxide (NO2) as follows:
+For a 4-week period during October 2024 – approximately 400 selected participants were measuring nitrogen dioxide (NO2) as follows:

-• Participants are installing a measurement tube outside their chosen location from the 2nd to the 30th of October.
+• Participants installed a measurement tube outside their chosen location from the 2nd to the 30th of October.

-• The tube will measure the NO2 levels over that period.
+• The tube measured the NO2 levels over that period.

-• On the completion date, participants will take down their tube and post it back (in a self-addressed pre-paid envelope) to the laboratory for analysis.
+• On the completion date, participants took down their tube and posted it back (in a self-addressed pre-paid envelope) to the laboratory for analysis.

 • Participants will get their results from us, and we’ll create an interactive map on this website displaying all the results to the public.